 A mid-sized, non-thorny, loose-clumping bamboo native to southern India, D. stocksii plays an important part in the local furniture-making industry.
 Like other species of Dendrocalamus, it is sometimes referred to as Iron Bamboo for its tremendous strength.

-The species is indigenous to the humid tropics and is not widely known outside of Central Western Ghats, in the Kerala state of India.
+The species is indigenous to the humid tropics and is not widely known outside the Central Western Ghats, in the Kerala state of India.
 Culms grow up to 2 or 3 inches in diameter and about 30 feet in height.
 Farmers prefer D. stocksii to other timber bamboo species of the region, like Bambusa blumeana, which produces menacing thorns.

 Dendrocalamus strictus Mozambique